Yasser Akkaoui: Media

 As a publisher, Akkaoui has been representing the interests of Executive Magazine since 2001, a media platform he uses to advocate reforms in the Middle East.
 Executive, established in 1999, is dedicated to providing its readers with in-depth and forward thinking analysis, solid reporting and punchy opinion on Middle Eastern business, economy and public policy.
-Beyond its commitment to the highest level of business journalism, Executive's mission is to cover issues that impact the economic development of the Middle East as well as widespread abuses of human rights, corruption in public and private spheres and disregard for the environment and cultural heritage.
+Executive's mission is to cover issues that impact the economic development of the Middle East as well as widespread abuses of human rights, corruption in public and private spheres and disregard for the environment and cultural heritage.

 In 2010, Executive Magazine became the first Lebanon-based, pan-Arab member of Business Publications Audit BPA Worldwide, the world's largest media auditing organization.

 In May 2013, Akkaoui was elected board member of Lebanon's chapter of the International Advertising Association for a two-year mandate.

 In the same month, he was also selected to be Lebanon's representative of the Cannes Lions International Festival of Creativity for the 2013 and 2014 awards.